JosephSlone/ExData_Plotting1/README.md

 * source("plot3.R")
 * source("plot4.R")

--- The plotting programs will only call the download and unzip routines when necessary.
+~~The plotting programs will only call the download and unzip routines when necessary.
 The download routine uses a file 'semaphore' system to prevent the operator from download the zip file unnecessarily.
-It you wish to re-download the zip file, simply delete the file 'semaphore.txt' and re-run one of the plots.--
+It you wish to re-download the zip file, simply delete the file 'semaphore.txt' and re-run one of the plots.~~

 Okay, I have become nervous about reviewers grading my code incorrectly.
 I had intended to keep load.data() in a seperate file, but paranoia has set in.